-In the song, Traditions from the musical Fiddler on the Roof, Tevye asks the question, “How do traditions start?”
-He tells us that he does not know, but then shakes his head and declares that Tradition is a binding law governing all things we repeatedly do.
+In the song, Traditions from the musical Fiddler on the Roof, Tevye asks, “How do traditions start?”
+He tells us that he does not know but then shakes his head and declares that Tradition is a binding law governing everything we repeatedly do.

 I’ll answer Tevye’s question.

 Traditions: When you do something once and then the kids remind you the next year that you forgot to do it and need to do it because...
 “It’s tradition.”

 A little dramatic?
 Yes.
 Very far off the mark?
 No.

 For example, one year, you put an elf on a shelf, and 40 years later, you are still trying to find new and fun ways to sit this elf on a shelf as you secretly plan his demise.
 Whether your children live at home with you or come back to visit for the holidays, they will look for the elf with the words, “It's tradition!” ringing throughout the house.

 Some traditions get started of desperation.
 My children had their traditions when it came to opening presents.
 Every year, at the crack of dawn, our children would drag us out of bed, and presents were opened by 6 am.
 Maybe not that early, some years.
 6:15 and when they were off their game, 6:30.
 We lived far away from family and rarely had anyone visit us for the holidays and Christmas could feel like an endless day.
 One year I got the idea we could go to the movies in the afternoon and voila!, a tradition was born.

 Tevye does make a point because there are those traditions where the origin story eludes all parties.
 “When did this start?”
 “Why do we do this?” we might ask.
 The answer is simply put, “It’s tradition.
 It’s what we do. "